titom73/-cookiecutter-avdlab-project/{{cookiecutter.project | slugify}}/README.md

 ![Network Diagram](topology.png)

+- Specific containerlab and nodes definition [documentation](./docs/clab.md)

 - Deploy lab:

 ```bash
 sudo containerlab deploy
 ```

-You can access lab topology using SSH or your browser with `http://<IP of clab>/graphite`
+If graphite image is deployed, You can access lab topology using SSH or your browser with `http://<IP of clab>/graphite`

 - Save lab